 If we can teach people about wildlife, they will be touched.
 Share my wildlife with me.
 Because humans want to save things that they love. – Steve Irwin

 Educators can visit the National Day Calendar Classroom for projects designed for their students.

 NATIONAL WILDLIFE DAY HISTORY

-Colleen Paige, the Pet Lifestyle Expert, and author founded National Wildlife Day in 2005 in honor of and later in memory of wildlife conservationist Steve Irwin.
-The day serves to bring global awareness and education concerning the number of endangered animals and the need for conservation and preservation.
+Colleen Paige, the Pet Lifestyle Expert and author founded National Wildlife Day in 2005.
+She created the day in honor of and later in memory of wildlife conservationist Steve Irwin.
+The global awareness day brings education to the public concerning the number of endangered animals and the need for conservation and preservation.